 Daily Bag and Possession Limits: Not to exceed 10 Zenaida doves.

-Closed Seasons: No open season is prescribed for ground or quail doves, or pigeons in the Virgin Islands.
+Closed Seasons: No open season is prescribed for ground or quail doves or pigeons.

 Closed Areas: There is no open season for migratory game birds on Ruth Cay (just south of St. Croix).